 Account for axle travel when running the line from the axle to a fixed point on the vehicle.
 Leave enough slack in the air line to allow for maximum suspension travel in both directions.
+(Not necessary on IFS installations)

 Avoid leaving large lengths of air line hanging underneath the vehicle where they may get tangled on rocks, sticks, etc.